 - 1 thin crust pizza dough shell

-- 1/3 cup oil-packed sun-dried tomatoes, sliced and drained
+- 1/3 cup oil-packed sun-dried tomatoes, sliced and drain

 - 2 cups grated mozzarella cheese